 What are DOT physicals?

-Federal law requires drivers of commercial motor vehicles (DMVs) to receive regular physical examinations.
-These exams are defined as the “Department of Transportation Medical Examinations.”
-DOT physicals are highly regulated for the drivers’ safety.
-They detect physical, mental, and emotional issues that can affect a driver’s ability to safely drive a commercial vehicle.
-DOT medical examiners are specially trained to understand the regulations and prevent drivers from being inappropriately disqualified.
+Federal law requires drivers of commercial motor vehicles (CMVs) to receive regular physical examinations.
+The official name for these exams is “Department of Transportation Medical Examinations,” but it’s often shortened to “DOT physicals.”
+DOT physicals are designed to detect physical, mental, and emotional issues that can impact a CMV driver’s ability to safely spend long hours on the road.
+They’re also regulated by law to protect driver safety.